DTJF/libpruw1/src/doc/_9_debug.md

 ### Special Sequences  {#SecDbgSpecial}

-Besides the bit transfer special sequences are used.
-In the reset sequence, sent before each new communication, the master puts the bus down for 480 us and then listens for a presence signal from devices, like
+Besides the standard bit transfer special sequences are used.

+The reset sequence is used to start any new communication.
+The master puts the bus down for 480 us and then switches to input mode and listens for a presence signal from any devices, like

 ~~~{.txt}
 resetBus: command: 0020 .